 Also, using this as morning work might not work well for your classroom depending on the amount of time you spend on morning work.
 In my school, students could enter the classroom around 8:50 and we were moving on to our reading block by 9:05 or 9:10 at the latest.
 With all the other things my students were supposed to do as a part of our morning routine, my students were writing for 10 minutes at the most, and they never got bored.
 If you need more time for your morning work, this might not be the best solution for you.

-If this morning work idea doesn't work for you, then you might want to check out this 3rd grade math morning work freebie.
+If this morning work idea doesn't work for you, then you might want to check out these other morning work ideas for 3rd, 4th, and 5th grade - or this 3rd grade math morning work freebie.

 Never Stress Over Sub Plans Again!